-1.1 seconds/microfarad.
+- 1.1 seconds/microfarad.

-1.1 milliseconds/nanofarad, or
+- 1.1 milliseconds/nanofarad, or

-1.1 microseconds/picofarad.
+- 1.1 microseconds/picofarad.

 T{DLYOFF} is the time from lowering of EN to the start of ramp down on the off cycle.
-T{POR} is the time from raising of EN to the release (low to high edge) of the POR.
-This behavior means that a μP or other complex logic system guarantees that power has been good for a known time before the POR is released.
-They are further guaranteed that once POR is pulled low, they have a known time to 'tidy up' memory or other registers for a well controlled shutdown.
+T{POR} is the time from the rising of EN to the release (low to high edge) of the POR.
+This behavior means that a μP or other complex logic system is guaranteed that the nominal output voltage is stable for a known time before the POR is released, and they are further guaranteed that once POR is pulled low, they have a known time to 'tidy up' memory or other registers for a well controlled shutdown.
 In Master/Slave configurations the timers can be used to assure that the Master is always accurately regulating when the Slave is on.